 You spend a day in Namche Bazaar for acclimatization.
-Before trekking higher, you need to adjust your body with the thinning air.
-Instead of staying in the hotel room, you roam around Namche Bazaar and enjoy the view of surrounding areas.
-You visit Namche view point, sherpa musuem & the Everest View hotel and enjoy a nice view of Mount Everest in the morning.
+Before trekking higher, you need to adjust your body to the thinning air.
+Instead of staying in the hotel room, you roam around Namche Bazaar and enjoy the view of the surrounding areas.
+You visit Namche viewpoint, sherpa museum & the Everest View Hotel and enjoy a nice view of Mount Everest in the morning.
 Other places you can visit are the Khunde and Khumjung villages. stay overnight at Namche Bazaar.

 The next day, you head towards Tengboche after breakfast early morning.
 You walk along the stone trails along the hillsides.
 As you head further, you see the trails that take you further towards Tengboche.
 You'll see chortens and prayer flags throughout the way.
 Todays destination is not very long but dessending and ascending trail make our journey quite challenging.
 Once arrived in Tengboche then you can visit the Tengboche monastery which is the biggest in the Khumbu region.
 Night stay in Tengboche.